-- 3. Click on the "IP address" and type in the IP address your meter got from the GPRS provider when registering on the GPRS network.
-You can find the meter GPRS IP address on the GPRS page in the Device Info display (see Device Info Display in Chapter 3) or via the Dial-Up Networking setup dialog in PAS (see Modem/GPRS IP Address in Setting-Up Dial-Up GPRS Network in Chapter 5) - 4.
-In the "Protocol" box, select the communications protocol for the EM720 GPRS TCP port.
+- In the "Protocol" box, select the communications protocol for the EM920 TCP port.
 The host port is set automatically as you select the protocol.
 Select "Modbus RTU/TCP" for Modbus/TCP, or "DNP3" for DNP3/TCP. - 5.
-In the "Wait for answer" box, adjust the time that PAS should wait for a connection before announcing an error and the number of re-tries that PAS should use to receive a response from the device if communications fail. - In the "Connection" box, select the Dial-up connection you created for the EM720.
+In the "Wait for answer" box, adjust the time that PAS should wait for a connection before announcing an error and the number of re-tries that PAS should use to receive a response from the device if communications fail. - 6.
+In the "Connection" box, select the Dial-up connection you created for the EM920.
 See Dial-Up Networking for information on how to create a Dial-up connection in Windows. - 7.
 Check the AutoDial box, if you wish PAS to automatically connect to your meter every time you access it from PAS; otherwise you must manually dial your connection.